From the Field

 Fast facts: Hurricane Ian

-• Hurricane Ian is the second-deadliest storm to strike the continental U.S. this century, behind Hurricane Katrina in 2005.
+• Hurricane Ian was the second-deadliest storm to strike the continental U.S. this century, behind Hurricane Katrina in 2005.

-• At least 101 people have been confirmed dead, including 92 in Florida, five in North Carolina, one in Virginia, and three in Cuba.
+• The storm claimed at least 101 lives, including 92 in Florida, five in North Carolina, one in Virginia, and three in Cuba.

 • Hurricane Ian made its initial landfall as a Category 3 storm on September 27, 2022, in Cuba, leaving the entire island without power.